Plumber handed £75,000 by Hugh Grant apologises for sharing golly doll post

 “So I didn’t really understand what that meant.
 But obviously, I do now, after the fact.”

-Anderson also said he had already apologised for his posts to critics online and an anti-racist blogger who has targeted him on the web.
+Anderson also said he had already apologised for the golly doll and other controversial posts to critics online, as well as to an anti-racist blogger who has targeted him on the web.

 He added: “I’ve got nothing to hide.
 I’ve apologised for being an idiot on social media.
 I’ve made mistakes.
 It doesn’t make me a racist – I hate racism.”